Princess Cruises News Center

 Shore power, also known as “cold ironing,” enables ships to turn off their diesel engines and connect to local electric power that travels to the ship from a specially designed transformer at the dock through a sophisticated system of cables, circuit breakers and control circuits.
 Shore-based electricity then runs all onboard services during the day-long calls.

-Since 2001, Princess has invested nearly $7 million in equipment alone to enable its vessels to connect to shore power.
-The 11 ships currently equipped with this technology include:
+Since 2001, Princess has invested more than $7 million in equipment alone to enable its vessels to connect to shore power.
+The 14 ships currently equipped with this technology include:

 The length of time needed to connect a ship to shore power and shut down the vessel’s diesel generator is approximately 40 minutes.
 Once connected, the ship’s engines are powered down and, simultaneously, the necessary amount of power, provided by local power companies, is used to run the ship’s services while in port.